Wound Care & Guidelines when and how to use Steri Strips for closure or when to Suture instead.

 When removing steri-strips pull one side to middle of the cut.
 Then pull the other side to th middle.
 Then pull both sides up.

-Wounds take months to heal completely.
-Pulling the tape from one side over the wound and continuing to pull could pull the wound open.
+Caution: Pulling the tape from one side over the wound and continuing to pull could pull the wound open.

 For best results when removing steri-strips and sutures remove every other one.
 If the area of the wound is looking like it wants to open, leave the remaining ones in place for another day or two.

 How Long to leave Sutures intact?

 I liked to leave sutures in scalp wounds for 5 to 7 days.

 Facial wounds, 7 to 10 days.
 Most other wounds 10 days to 2 weeks.

 The more a part bends the longer you need to leave them in.
 A cut in the middle of the forearm is going to get less bend than a cut on the top of your wrist would be an example.

 Staples, Super glue, and Fishing Line

 Use Medical staples where appropriate.
 I believe ‘Doom and Bloom’ sells them.